Rob Refsnyder: Toronto Blue Jays (2017)

 On July 23, 2017, the Yankees traded Refsnyder to the Toronto Blue Jays for Ryan McBroom.
 The Blue Jays assigned Refsnyder to the Buffalo Bisons of the International League.
-After he played in four games for Buffalo, shortstop Troy Tulowitzki went on the disabled list, and the Blue Jays promoted Refsnyder to the major leagues on July 29 to provide infield depth behind Ryan Goins and Darwin Barney.
-Refsnyder made his debut with the Blue Jays later that day, pinch running in the ninth inning of a 6–5 loss to the Los Angeles Angels.
-As second baseman Devon Travis was also injured, Refsnyder got playing time with Toronto as a second baseman.
-Refsnyder batted .196 in 32 games for Toronto.
+The Blue Jays promoted Refsnyder to the major leagues on July 29 to provide infield depth.
+Refsnyder received playing time with Toronto as a second baseman, batting .196 in 32 games in the majors in 2017.

 Tampa Bay Rays (2018)

-The Cleveland Indians claimed Refsnyder from the Blue Jays off of waivers on November 20, 2017.
-He competed for a spot on Cleveland's 2018 Opening Day roster, but batted .191 during spring training.
-When setting their Opening Day roster, the Indians chose Brandon Guyer over Refsnyder, and traded Refsnyder to the Tampa Bay Rays for cash considerations on March 27, 2018.
+After the Cleveland Indians claimed Refsnyder off of waivers on November 20, 2017, the Tampa Bay Rays acquired him from the Indians in exchange for cash considerations on March 27, 2018.

-The Rays included Refsnyder on their Opening Day roster and he batted ninth in the batting order as the designated hitter on Opening Day.
+The Rays included Refsnyder on their Opening Day roster, and he batted ninth in the batting order as the designated hitter.
 Primarily playing against left-handed pitchers, Refsnyder batted .167 in 40 games before the Rays designated him for assignment on June 19.
 Refsnyder cleared waivers and was sent outright to the Durham Bulls of the International League.
 Refsnyder batted .283 in 51 games for Durham.
-Durham won the International League championship, and Refsnyder was named the postseason's most valuable player, as he batted .367 with two home runs and six RBIs.
+Durham won the International League championship, and Refsnyder was named the postseason's most valuable player, as he batted .367 with two home runs and six RBI in the postseason.
+Refsnyder elected free agency following the season.

-Arizona Diamondbacks and Cincinnati Reds (2019)
+Arizona Diamondbacks (2019)

-Refsnyder signed a minor-league contract with the Arizona Diamondbacks for the 2019 season on November 20, 2018, receiving a non-roster invitation to spring training.
-The Diamondbacks assigned him to the Reno Aces of the Class AAA Pacific Coast League to start the 2019 season.
+Refsnyder signed a minor-league contract with the Arizona Diamondbacks for the 2019 season on November 20, 2018.
+The Diamondbacks assigned him to the Reno Aces of the Triple–A Pacific Coast League to start the 2019 season.
 He played one game for Reno, going 0-for-4 with one strikeout.

+Cincinnati Reds (2019)

-On April 7, the Diamondbacks traded Refsnyder to the Cincinnati Reds in exchange for a player to be named later or cash considerations.
+On April 7, 2019, the Diamondbacks traded Refsnyder to the Cincinnati Reds in exchange for a player to be named later or cash considerations.
 The Reds assigned him to the Louisville Bats of the International League.
-Refsnyder batted .315 with 10 home runs and 45 RBIs in 85 games for the Bats.
-The Reds released him from the organization in August.
+Refsnyder batted .315 with 10 home runs and 45 RBI in 85 games for the Bats.
+The Reds released him from the organization on August 26.